 This section validates our theoretical findings through two numerical examples over ring graphs ($n=100$ and $n=50$).
-We compare the performance of \DSMTL~with several related methods on two problems: a strongly convex logistic regression problem (satisfying the PL condition) and a nonconvex logistic regression problem.
-Both examples are evaluated on the CIFAR-10 dataset \cite{krizhevsky2009learning} in the context of classifying airplanes and trucks images.
-We consider a \textit{heterogeneous} data setting, where data samples are sorted by class labels and partitioned among the agents without overlapping.
+We compare the performance of \DSMTL~with several related methods on two problems: a strongly convex logistic regression problem (satisfying the PL condition), and a nonconvex logistic regression problem.
+Both problems are evaluated on the CIFAR-10 dataset \cite{krizhevsky2009learning} in the context of classifying airplane and truck images.
+We consider a \textit{heterogeneous} data setting, where data samples are sorted by class labels and partitioned among the agents without overlap.
 All reported results are averaged over $10$ independent trials.